Parts of electric bike full guide

 11. Pedals

-• Description: While they might seem basic, pedals are crucial for transferring the rider's power to the bike. eBikes often feature more robust pedals to accommodate higher speeds and loads.
+• Description: While they might seem basic, pedals are crucial for transferring the rider's power to the electric bike.
+E-bikes often feature more robust pedals to accommodate higher speeds and loads.

-• Necessity: Essential for any bike, including eBikes, to allow for efficient pedaling and control.
+• Necessity: Essential for any bike, including electric bicycles, to allow for efficient pedaling and control.

 • Average Price: CAD 20 - CAD 200, with variations for platform, clipless, and material.